cridp/iown-homecontrol-esp32sx1276/README.md

+PLEASE :

+DO A PR AND NOT A DIRECT WRITE AS A PERMANENTLY WRITE SOME FILES

+OR PUSH IN YOUR OWN BRANCH TO BE ABLE TO COMPARE MODIFICATIONS

 ### Usage

 Use it like a scanner, do some commands on your real device to identify the corresponding CMDid and address